Skat (card game): Playing

 The player in the first seat sitting to the left of the dealer leads to the first trick.
 The other two follow in clockwise direction.
 Every player plays one card to the trick, which is in the middle of the table.
 The winner of a trick stacks the cards face down in front of him and leads to the next trick, which is again played clockwise.

 Completed tricks are kept face down in front of the players who won them, until all the cards have been played.
 Examining completed tricks (except for the last one) is not allowed.
 The tricks of the two players who are playing together are put together, either during or after play.

 Suit game

-The players must play a card in the same suit as the first card of the trick, if possible (“following suit”).
-If a player cannot follow suit, he may play any card (including a trump card).
+The players must play a card in the same suit as the first card of the trick, if possible ("following suit").
+A player who cannot follow suit may play any card (including a trump card).
 Trumps, including all four jacks, count as a single suit.
-If a trump is led, every player must also play trump, if he has any.
+If a trump is led, every player must also play a trump if able.

 If there are trump cards in the trick, the highest trump in it wins the trick.
 If there are no trumps in it, the highest card of the suit led wins the trick.